Montana not following transgender birth certificate ruling

 Half the states, plus the District of Columbia, allow transgender residents to change the gender designation on their birth certificates without surgical requirements or court orders, according to the policy organization Movement Advancement Project.
 Just over a dozen states require surgical intervention, and such barriers are being challenged in several states, including Montana.

-Over the past few years, other legislation has been aimed at transgender citizens, and the new laws are being challenged in court.
+Over the past few years, other legislation has been aimed at transgender people, and the new laws are being challenged in court.

-Alabama passed a law making it a felony to prescribe gender-affirming puberty blockers and hormones to transgender minors, but a judge has blocked the law.
-In Texas, Gov. Greg Abbott ordered child welfare officials to investigate parents of children receiving puberty blockers and other gender-affirming care as potential abuse.
+Alabama passed a law making it a felony to prescribe gender-confirming puberty blockers and hormones to transgender minors, but a judge has blocked the law.
+In Texas, Gov. Greg Abbott ordered child welfare officials to investigate parents of children receiving puberty blockers and other gender-confirming care as potential abuse.
 That, too, was blocked by a judge.

 At least a dozen states have recently passed laws to ban transgender girls and women from participating in female sports, most recently Utah.